 I have got away with water and a bar of Marseilles soap for the most filthy dirty.
-Moreover, for routine baths, I used just water, rice starch, and sweet almond oil to hydrate and to soften cradle cap.
+Moreover, I used just water, rice starch, and sweet almond oil to hydrate and softened the cradle cap for routine baths.

 Many detergents and softeners are irritating to sensitive skin; lime and detergents for dishes are aggressive and difficult to dispose of.

 As for house and laundry cleaning, I tried to educate myself better and, if it is true that the eco-certified products are on average more expensive than the traditional ones, it is also true that you can make them by yourself.
 There are many recipes online.
 Just Google “DIY detergents” and have a little time to play as small alchemists.

 I started by cleaning the windows with a mixture of water and vinegar; then, I got to make soaps.
 Tomorrow who knows what am I capable of doing?

 From my little experience, I can say that having an eco-conscious approach to consumption is a matter of mentality change.

 Initially, there is distrust: do conventional detergents clean better?
 Are cloth diapers unsanitary and impractical?
 Can I save money, even if the products are more expensive on average?

 I tried it, and I must say that adopting these solutions has affected hygiene, but I found to buy far fewer products with better quality.

 The environment thanks you, health as well, and wallet celebrates with them!